Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make informed hotel choices.

-While we were traveling in from London Stansted airport, where we had spent the previous night in an airport hotel (it's a long story), we rang Holiday Inn London Heathrow Terminal 5 at 10.30am to find out if, by any chance, our room might be ready.
+We drove from London Stansted airport, where we had spent the previous night in an airport hotel.
+We rang Holiday Inn London Heathrow Terminal 5 at 10.30 am to find out if, by any chance, our room might be ready.
 I thought this was a little optimistic, but I was surprised to find, after a friendly greeting, that it was.

 A wide, medium wood door opened into the short corridor of room 225.
-On the right, a white door went into the bathroom.
-The bedroom area was beyond, with a wardrobe backing onto the bathroom, bed on the adjacent wall and further furniture opposite.
-A central rectangular triple glazed window overlooked the front of the hotel.
+On the right, there was a white door leading into the bathroom.
+The bedroom area was beyond, with a wardrobe backing onto the bathroom, a bed on the adjacent wall, and further furniture opposite.
+A central rectangular triple-glazed window overlooked the front of the hotel.

-The room was fully carpeted, similar to the corridor, in a striped pattern of peach, light brown, turquoise, off-white, brown and cream.
-Walls were decorated with cream wallpaper running up to white coving at the edge of the ceiling and the wall behind the bed was covered in a beige flecked wallpaper.
+The room was fully carpeted, similar to the corridor, in a striped pattern of peach, light brown, turquoise, off-white, brown, and cream.
+Walls were decorated with cream wallpaper running up to white coving at the edge of the ceiling.
+The wall behind the bed was covered in a beige flecked wallpaper.
 Full-length net curtains and light and dark beige curtains ran along the whole of the external wall.

 A wide black framed River Thames/London skyline black and white sketch with patches of green hung on the wall above the bed.

 The bed was on a grey base.
-Bedding consisted of white sheet and pillows, white striped duvet and a runner in beige, dark turquoise, lime green, and white.
+The bedding consisted of a white sheet and pillows, a white striped duvet, and a runner in beige, dark turquoise, lime green, and white.

-The furniture was of a medium colored wood.
-Beyond the mirror, on the left wall, there was a tall narrow unit with two doors, containing an ironing board, trouser press, and an iron.
+The furniture was of medium-colored wood.
+Beyond the mirror, on the left wall, there was a tall narrow unit with two doors, containing an ironing board, a trouser press, and an iron.
 Tea and coffee-making facilities were on a shelf at the top of the unit.
 The lid had to be open for the kettle to work.